holozeros/minimal-linux-desktop/Chroot environment/README.md

 ```
 su -
 cd /mnt/lfs
-tar cJpf <Where you want to store Path>/tools-pacman-11.tar.xz
+tar cJpf <Where you want to store Path>/tools-pacman5.tar.xz
 ```
 ## When starting over from here in a later step
 Exit chroot.
-Then as root user on host:
+Then issue as root user on host:
 ```
 # su -
 # export $LFS
 # mount /dev/<partition to use as the chroot environment> $LFS
 # cd $LFS
 # rm -rf ./*
-# tar -xpf <Path>/tools-pacman-11.tar.xz
+# tar -xpf <Path>/tools-pacman5.tar.xz
 ```